evatitan/langRead/2025/Atomic_habits.md

 - Knowing that someone else is watching you can be a powerful motivator.

 Chapter 18 The truth about talent (when genes matter and when they do not)
+- The secret to maximizing your odds of success is to choose the right field of competition.
+- Pick the right habit and progress is easy.
+Pick the wrong habit and life is a struggle.
+- Genes cannot be easily changed, which means they provide a powerful advantage in favorable circumstances and a serious disadvantage in unfavorable circumstances.
+- Habits are easier when they align with your natural abilities.
+CHoose the habits that best suit you.
+- PLay a game that favors your strengths.
+If you can't find a game that favors you, create one.
+- Genes do not eliminate the need for hard work.
+They clarify it.
+They tell us what to work hard  on.

+Chapter 19 The goldilocks rule: how to stay motivated in life and work

+Chapter 20 The downside of creating good habits